-Yaguas has an extension of almost 900,000 hectares of primary forest in the lower basin of the Putumayo River, in Loreto.
+- Yaguas is an expanse of almost 900,000 hectares of primary forest in the lower basin of the Putumayo River, in Loreto.

-As opposed to Sierra del Divisor, Yaguas is located in a very remote region without many human settlements, which explains its how well preserved it is.
+- As opposed to Sierra del Divisor, Yaguas is located in a very remote region without many human settlements, which explains how well preserved it is.

 Much is known and has been studied about the rampant deforestation in Madre de Dios due to illegal mining and logging.
 The destruction of primary forest in Peru’s Amazon region has left in its wake degraded soils and mercury contamination, as well as the irreversible loss of ecosystems on which the lives of many indigenous communities and threatened species depend.

 Within this context, a few months ago Peru celebrated some big news: Sierra del Divisor, a “reserved zone” located in the middle of the Ucayali and Loreto regions, would go on to become a national park.
 Its 1.3 million hectares possess a geography not found anywhere else, and they are home to uncontacted tribes and wild fauna such as the red Uakari monkey and sloths.
 According to Monitoring of the Andean Amazon Project (MAAP), of all the possible categories, that of national park status represents the strongest possible final designation in Peru.

 After the success of Sierra del Divisor following ten long years of negotiations, conservationists hope that more national park designations will help preserve the rest of Peru’s Amazon region.
 Yaguas National Park is next in line.

 Yaguas has been a reserved zone since 2011.
 It has an extension of almost 900,000 hectares of primary forest in the lower basin of the Putumayo River, in Loreto; it’s the most diverse region when it comes to fish species and migratory birds in all of Peru.